 The Town intends to retire all of its general obligation bonds (other than those recorded in the enterprise funds), plus interest, from future Ad Valorem tax levies, interest income, and transfers from other funds.
 The Town is required by ordinance to create from such tax revenues a sinking fund sufficient to pay the current interest due thereon and each installment of principal as it becomes due.
-There is \$17,993 available in the General Obligation Debt Service Fund to service the general obligation bonds.
+There is \$6,335 available in the General Obligation Debt Service Fund to service the general obligation bonds.

 Proprietary fund-type debt is to be repaid from net revenues of the enterprise funds and is, accordingly, recorded as enterprise fund debt.
 The Note Payable referenced above in the Business-type Activities was created in July 2015 as part of a ground lease early termination agreement at the Addison Airport.
 The Town of Addison will pay \$375,000 in 72 equal payments of \$5,208 each month, accruing no interest, beginning August 1, 2015.
-This creates a remaining annual principal only payment of \$62,500 for years 2019 and 2020, and an annual payment of \$54,000 in 2021.
+This creates a remaining annual principal only payment of \$57,000 in 2021.

 Bonded debt is direct obligations and pledge the full faith and credit of the government for both governmental and business-type activities.
 There are a number of limitations and restrictions contained in the various general obligations, certificates of obligation, and revenue bond indentures.
-The Town is in compliance with all significant limitations and restrictions at September 30, 2019.
+The Town is in compliance with all significant limitations and restrictions at September 30, 2020.

 For the governmental activities, compensated absences are generally liquidated in the General Fund, Economic Development Fund and Hotel Fund.
+Also for governmental activites, the net pension liability and total OPEB liability is generally liquidated from the General Fund.